chrisdickinson/kb-controls/README.md

 ### Why not events?

 Events are great!
 I love them.
-But when you're writing game logic, oftentimes you want frame event to drive the simulation -- and dealing with the keyboard as a separate evented interface can be troublesome in this regard.
+But when you're writing game logic, oftentimes you want the frame event to drive the simulation -- and dealing with the keyboard as a separate evented interface can be troublesome in this regard.

 ## API